danielloosec/blog/_posts/2018-11-22-PublicWifiMyths_Part_1.markdown

 <b>Install a Windows XP VM</b>

-It is easier to use an operating system that is compleatly vulnurable for testing.
+It is easier to use an operating system that is completely vulnerable to testing.
 If these tutorials do not operate correctly on your primary system, then there could be an infinite variety of possible reasons.
-Make sure you test everything on a clean slate first before operating on other equiptment.
-In order to ensure the most certianty and the least room for error, follow my guide on installing a perfectly vulnurable version of [Windows XP][first-hack-pt1].
+Make sure you test everything on a clean slate first before operating on other equipment.
+In order to ensure the most certainty and the least room for error, follow my guide on installing a perfectly vulnerable version of [Windows XP][first-hack-pt1].

 <b>Making life easier with the .bashrc file</b>